A Reorder Point system is an inventory control that helps businesses maintain an appropriate inventory level and avoid shortages.

 Service level varies from product to product of an organization.
 Generally, the service level of an organization’s product lies between 90% to 100%.

 Let us assume that your company’s service level is 92%.
-Then, we need to convert it into factors.
-That is 1.41.
+That is 0.92.

 How to find the standard deviation of Lead time?